ShaneZhong/shanezhong.github.io/_posts/2019-05-15-poetry-creation-with-tpu.markdown

 externalLink: false
 ---

-## Chinese Poetry Creation with TPU and GPU
+### Chinese Poetry Creation with TPU and GPU

 #### Summary
-The aim of this project is to train a 2-layer LSTM neural-network using TPU and GPU on Google Colab, then compare the training performance of the two approaches.
+The aim of this project is to train a 2-layer LSTM neural-network that generates new Chinese poems using TPU and GPU, then compare the training performance of the two approaches.

 Long short-term memory (LSTM) is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
 It is commonly used in building